-I’ll add to this page as I continue with the translation.
+I’ll add to this page as I progress in the textual work and the translation.

 So, we begin with the prologue.

 But since a narrative by many authors is confused and disorderly, producing a certain confusion in the thought of the reader, the mind is not able to comprehend the multiple scatterings in the book.
 For this reason we have re-arranged it under a listing of letters, the order of which is better for clear and easy comprehension for those wishing to produce advantage.
-So, whatever is about Abba Anthony, Arsenios, or of Agathon, and those whose names begin with Alpha [are listed under Alpha.
-Basil, Bisa]rion and Benjamin are under Beta, and so on up through Omega.
+So, whatever is about Abba Anthony, Arsenios, or of Agathon, and the rest whose names begin with Alpha, you will find under the letter Alpha.
+Basil, Basa]rion and Benjamin are under Beta, and so on up through Omega.
 And since there are also other sayings and acts of the holy elders for which the names of those who spoke or did them do not appear, we have separated these into chapters after the the completion of those according to the letters.
-We have sought and found as many books as we were able to find, listing them at the end of the chapters, so that collecting from all of them the help of the Spirit, and delighting in the sayings of the Fathers, sweeter than honey and the honeycomb [Ps 18.11 LXX], and conducting ourselves properly in the calling with which God has called us, we may come to His Kingdom.
+We have sought and found as many books as we were able to find, listing them at the end of the chapters, so that collecting from all of them by the help of the Spirit, and delighting in the sayings of the Fathers, sweeter than honey and the honeycomb [Ps 18.11 LXX], and conducting ourselves properly in the calling with which God has called us, we may come to His Kingdom.
 Amen.

 Beginning of the letter A.